InfiniteSeas/QuestJob/README.md

+Here's the updated README with the new API endpoints added:

 # Quest Tracker Service

 This project is a Node.js application that tracks quests and rewards for users.
 It uses Express.js for the server, Mongoose for MongoDB interaction, and Winston for logging.